hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Then why do we still have polarized public opinions?
 This is because popular social media are centralized networks, which make influencers able to exert disproportional effects on other people in the network.

 Future directions:
-- Any other reasons why "echo chambers" and polarization coexist?
+- Any other reasons why "echo chambers" and polarization coexist in reality?
 - Is it possible to replicate this study in real-life networks?
 For example, in Facebook or Twitter, where information exchange is not limited to numeric estimates?
 - How could we eliminate, or at least reduce the effects of influencers in a network, if ever possible?